White Abarrio wins $6M Breeders' Cup Classic, trainer Rick Dutrow back on top after 10-year exile

 “I don’t feel I am back at the top,” Dutrow said.
 “I feel that the white horse is and I'm just hanging around him.
 As soon as I get a stable like Todd (Pletcher) and Chad (Brown), then I’ll feel like I’m back on top.
 Right now I just feel like I’m lucky to be around him.”

 Japan-bred Derma Sotogake was second and Proxy was third.
-Arabian Knight, trained by Bob Baffert, was fourth.
+Arabian Knight, trained by Baffert, was fourth.
+The Classic lost Belmont Stakes winner Arcangelo because of a foot problem.
+Kentucky Derby winner Mage was missing, too, after spiking a fever.

 Dutrow was saddling White Abarrio for just the third time.
 The 4-year-old colt was previously trained by Saffie Joseph Jr., but the owners moved him to Dutrow's barn after two of Joseph's other horses died this spring and Joseph was barred from entering races in multiple states.